-As an initiative starting in FY2019, JFC-Micro designated the two months from September to October as Consultation Month for Social Business.
+JFC-Micro designated the two months of September and October as Consultation Month for Social Business.
 By holding consultation meetings and other events, which the Social Business Support Network operates intensively during this period, JFC-Micro endeavors to improve consultation and support services for people engaged in social business.